achrinza/www.achrinza.com/_posts/2024-08-05-protecting-against-malicious-dependencies-with-flatpak.md

 layout: post
 ---

 [Flatpak](https://flatpak.org/) is a great tool for installing user applications in a self contained environment without polluting the host machine.
-This mitigates a range of issues, notably [depenency hell](https://en.wikipedia.org/wiki/Dependency_hell).
+This mitigates a range of issues, notably [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).
 There's even packages for popular code editors such as VSCode/VSCodium and Emacs.

 In fact, I code in Emacs purely through Flatpak.
 Not for the above reasons per-se, but for something more valuable - _to contain the blast radius_.